nickl-/epiphany-docs/arch-ref/Appendix-A_isa.md

 ## AND ##

-**Description:** The AND instruction performs a logical “AND” between operand RN and operand RM and places the result in register RD.
+The AND instruction performs a logical “AND” between operand RN and operand RM and places the result in register RD.

 **Syntax:**
 ```